 There is one thing I cannot get my head around.
-What would be the elecromagnetic configuration inside this object that could propel protons at reletavistic speeds in opposite directions out and away from the object?
+What would be the electromagnetic configuration inside this object that could propel protons at relativistic speeds in opposite directions out and away from the object?

 If the above model were true then the implications for science, philosophy and religion would be immense.